By Fred Gielow

 As we start off, I ask Clemence about what the Tanzanian people think about terrorism.
 He says most understand terrorism must be stopped and they praise President Bush for the actions he has taken in this regard.
 Clemence says if we don't stop terrorism now, it will only get worse and will be many more times harder to combat.
 I think lots of Democrats could learn a great deal from Clemence.

 We're on the road for maybe an hour and a half, when another vehicle pulls up and stops us.
 An occupant gives Clemence an envelope.
 It contains Jim's glasses which he accidentally left in the room this morning at Migration Camp.
 Some staff person found them, gave them to the manager, who was able to locate a vehicle going in our direction, and he asked the driver to deliver them to us.
 That's impressive service!
-Jungle Jim is overwhelmed . . . and grateful.
+Jungle Jim is overwhelmed.
+And very grateful.
 I'm amazed.

 The Serengeti Sopa Lodge, our destination, is a little disappointing.
 But after Migration Camp, I think anything would be disappointing.
 The rooms are nice and large, but the carpet is old, the whole facility seems old, and the food (lunch) is nothing special.
 I'd say the food at Gombe was better.
 Certainly the food at Migration was better, much better.
 I think we were spoiled at Migration Camp!

 One of the nice features, however, is a grand view looking out across the Serengeti.
 Each room has this view, as does the dining room and several observation spots.
-It looks like water has been put out for the animals, maybe a saltlick, too, for animals abound: zebra, buffalo, baboon, wildebeeste, wart hog, and more.
+It looks like water has been put out, maybe a salt lick, too, and animals abound: zebra, buffalo, baboon, wildebeest, wart hog, and more.

 After lunch JJ takes a nap.
 It's clear to me he is battling a cold, but I'm not sure he has admitted that to himself yet.

 On our 4:30 drive we see more of the same, but we also see cheetah -- four of them, but at quite a distance, another leopard (but at an even greater distance), some baby hyenas (two jackals at their den), and two dik-diks.
+I get a photo of a colorful lizard.
 We also see tsetse flies, and we see they like to bite us.
 This is not nice.

 Clouds obstruct the sun and the temperature drops.
 All of a sudden it's cool.
 We wish we had our sweaters or jackets with us.